Omanawa Falls Power Station: Design

 The power station is located adjacent to the 35 m Omanawa Falls.
 Water is diverted from above the falls by a weir.
 The original proposal was to take the water from just above the falls, but it was afterwards considered advisable to take advantage of the additional 30 ft of head which could be obtained by extending the tunnel some 5 ch to 6 ch further upstream to give a total head of 109 ft.

 The water is drawn from the Omanawa River just above the rapids from a deep pool whose natural weir diverts the water into an intake structure protected from large debris by a steel grating rails.
 Behind this is a large cast iron headgate is operated through gearing from a concrete valve house located 15 ft above normal water level.

 From the intake a 6 ft high by 4 ft wide tunnel runs for 9 ch to a large 20 ft high by 10 ft wide reinforced concrete forebay.
 The forebay contains a revolving net strainer, 17 ft long by 10 ft wide, which prevents leaves and other debris brought down by the water from entering the turbines.
 From the forebay a 90 ft long 42 indiameter vertical penstock brings the water down into the powerhouse where it was originally distributed via valves to the original two turbines.
 These valves control the supply of water to the individual turbines and are operated through gearing by means of hand wheels in the powerhouse.
 The penstock was originally sized for and arranged, so that a third generator (of twice the size if necessary) could be installed at a later date.
-Since 1921 there ha sonly been one turbine.
+Since 1921 there has only been one turbine.

 The powerhouse is carved into the ravine off to one side of the base of the falls.
 The open end was closed by a concrete wall with windows and a door big enough to allow all of the machinery to be lifted into the powerhouse.

 The turbine discharges into a cavity under the floor, which occupies half the width and half the length of the powerhouse and which extents to a depth of 18 ft below the floor level.
 During normal conditions there is 5 ft of water in the bottom of the cavity, which exits via a 8 ft high by8 ftwide tunnel into the pool below the falls.

 A 250 step access tunnel provided personnel access to the powerhouse.
 Access to the supply tunnel is obtained by means of several flights of steps, which branch off the main access tunnel.

 The spring-fed river has a constant flow which allows the station to produce a constant power output, without any seasonal fluctuations.
 The water consent to take water from the river ensures that a minimum flow is maintained over the Omanawa Falls.